 Every Saturday morning since 1948, WPAQ has aired Merry-Go-Round, a live radio broadcast of old-time, bluegrass and gospel music.

-Family-owned general store specializing in Amish meats and cheeses, whole food options, gluten-free flours and foods, non-GMO foods, locally grown and produced goods, whole grains, fresh baked breads, specialty baking and candy supplies, all in bulk packaging at reasonable prices.
+Family-owned general store specializing in Amish meats and cheeses, whole foods, gluten-free, locally grown items, whole grains, fresh breads, candy supplies and deli sandwiches.

-Minglewood Farm & Nature Preserve was established in 2014 by Margie and Bill Imus and is based at their 65-acre property in northeastern Surry County, about 10 miles from Mount Airy.
+Minglewood Farm & Nature Preserve was established in 2014 by Margie and Bill Imus and is based at their 65-acre property in northeast Surry County, about 10 miles from Mount Airy.